waqarabbas123/Shepley-Demo-Website/README.md

 #__bootsrap clone website

-In this repository i can make a bootsrap  clone website using the html and css.
+In this reposiotry i can make a clone website of bootstrap using html and css .